Pakistan Medical and Dental Council

 The Pakistan Medical Council was initially established in 1948 by adopting the British Indian Medical Council Act 1933 on the recommendations of the 1947 Pakistan Health Conference.
 It was later reorganized under the Pakistan Medical Council Act 1951 whereby each province has its own medical council.
 In 1957, the West Pakistan Medical Council was formed by merging the Sindh Medical Council and the Punjab Medical Council.
 The Pakistan Medical Council Ordinance 1962 established the present-day Pakistan Medical and Dental Council as a statutory body in 1962 and all provincial councils were dissolved.
 Three amendments were passed thereafter as the Medical and Dental Council (Amendment) Act in 1973, 1999 and 2012.
-In 2019, President Arif Alvi passed a Law and dissolved the Pakistan Medical and Dental Council (PM&DC) to create a new council named as Pakistan Medical Council (PMC).
-However after 3 years in 2022, The Islamabad High Court restored the Pakistan Medical and Dental Council (PM&DC) and declared the formation of Pakistan Medical Commission (PMC) – a body formed through a presidential ordinance in its place – as illegal.
+In 2019, President Arif Alvi passed a law, creating a new body named Pakistan Medical Council (PMC) and dissolved the Pakistan Medical and Dental Council (PM&DC).
+In 2022, the Islamabad High Court restored the PM&DC and declared the formation of Pakistan Medical Commission (PMC) – a body formed through a presidential ordinance in its place – as illegal.